 Borrelia burgdorferi is the causative agent of Lyme disease.
-We do extensive recombinant DNA research with Escherichia coli and B. burgdorferi, including recombinant B. burgdorferi in ticks and mice (NIH Guidelines Section III-D).
-B. burgdorferi is classified as a Risk Group 2 Bacterial Agent (NIH Guidelines Appendix B-II-A) and is handled at BSL-2, although there have never been any reported cases of laboratory infections.
-Please see our Institutional Biosafety Committee SOP for more details.
+B. burgdorferi is classified as a Risk Group 2 bacterial agent (NIH Guidelines Appendix B-II-A) and is handled at BSL-2 and ABSL-2 conditions.
+To date, there has never been a reported case of laboratory-acquired infection.

-Biohazard signs are posted on the entry door to HSB 004 and on the cubicle where the animal work is conducted.
-All personnel wear a lab coat and gloves when working with animals.
-B. burgdorferi remains in the animal for the 5 weeks following infection.
+Biohazard signs are to be posted on the entry door to HSB 004 and on the cubicle where the mice are housed and work is conducted.
+All personnel will wear a dedicated lab coat (located within the housing cubicle) and gloves when working with animals.
+An active B. burgdorferi infection is present in the animal for 5 weeks following inoculation.

-A. All ticks will be collected at the end of experiments and placed in a screw top
+E. All ticks will be collected at the end of the experiments and placed in a screw-top

 conical tube and autoclaved.

-B. All cages and equipment that have at one time come in contact with ticks will be
+F. All cages and equipment that have come in contact with the infected ticks will be

-autoclaved.
-Also, mice infested with ticks will be euthanized and the carcass
+G. Mice infested with ticks will be euthanized and the carcas autoclaved using the

 Accidental Spill or Exposure

 Protective clothing including laboratory coats and gloves must be worn.
-All spills of live cultures will be treated with bleach (1% sodium hypochlorite) or Rescue RTU and gently covered with paper towels, starting at perimeter and working towards the center of the spill.
+All spills of live cultures will be gently covered with paper towels and then treated with bleach (1% sodium hypochlorite) or Peroxigard RTU starting at the perimeter and working towards the center of the spill.
+Contact time of the bleach/Peroxigard is at least 15 minutes.
 Paper towels will then be collected into biohazard bags, sealed, and steam sterilized in an autoclave.
-Biohazard markings on the bag will be deleted following sterilization.
+Biohazard markings on the bag will be defaced following sterilization.

-…recommended dosage regimens for macrolide antibiotics are as follows: azithromycin, 500 mg orally per day for 7–10 days; clarithromycin, 500 mg orally twice per day for 14–21 days (if the patient is not pregnant); or erythromycin, 500 mg orally 4 times per day for 14–21 days" (Wormser et al., 2006, The clinical assessment, treatment, and prevention of Lyme disease, human granulocytic anaplasmosis, and babesiosis: clinical practice guidelines by the Infectious Diseases Society of America, Clin.
+…the recommended dosage regimens for macrolide antibiotics are as follows: Azithromycin, 500 mg orally per day for 7–10 days; Clarithromycin, 500 mg orally twice per day for 14–21 days (if the patient is not pregnant); or Erythromycin, 500 mg orally 4 times per day for 14–21 days" (Wormser et al., 2006, The clinical assessment, treatment, and prevention of Lyme disease, human granulocytic anaplasmosis, and babesiosis: clinical practice guidelines by the Infectious Diseases Society of America, Clin.
 Infect.
 Dis.
 43:1089-1134).
 The Occupational Health physician at Curry HS may be contacted to write the prescription for antibiotics.